Visual-Rock/vrock.security/docs/index.rst

 =======================================

 The vrock.security module is a collection of encryption and hash algorithms used thru out the vrock Libs ecosystem.
-It contains encryption algorithms like RC4 or AES and hash algorithms.
+It utilizes the powerful cryptopp library under the hood to provide genuine and fast results.

 .. toctree::
    :glob: